Thursday, September 15, 2011

 TMNT #11 will be the last “Eastman/Laird Joint” until TMNT (Vol. 1) #50, with the pair doing their classic back-and-forth on story, pencils, inks and tones.
 So with this, their cooperative creative streak comes to an end and the “traditional” look of the book goes away forever, as a slew of new artists, inkers and toners swoop in to fill the void.
 If you’ve ever wondered why most TMNT trade paperback and hardcover collections always seem to end with this issue, now you know.

 From a narrative perspective, “True Stories” takes the characters away from the comfort of New York and ushers in what I like to refer to as the “Exile to Northampton” era.
-The Turtles will spend the next year recovering from their humiliating defeat and steeling themselves for the epic rematch in “Return to New York”.
+The Turtles will spend the next year or two recovering from their humiliating defeat and steeling themselves for the epic rematch in “Return to New York”.
 But to get there, we first have to go through a whole lot of standalone stories of varying weirdness.

 This first chapter in the era, though, is more of a transitional piece, setting up the new status quo and getting the characters accustomed to it.
 Most of the psychological and emotional rebounding from their defeat occurs in this story, with the rest of the Northampton stories being one wacky adventure after the other.
 So “True Stories” is definitely a very “heavy” tale, dealing with a lot of baggage that the next installments opt not to carry on in exchange for lighter fun.